 If the cleaning off is carried out too soon after application (when the paste is still liquid) it is possible that the grout will be partially removed from the joints.

-If there are any questions, please feel free to contact us.
+It is now time to sit back and enjoy your floor but if there are any questions, please feel free to contact us.

 If you are looking to lay a brick or terracotta tile floor, we have found that MUDD grout and adhesives work really well with our products.